7 Days - 6 Nights

 Breakfast at the hotel.
 We go towards Malargüe city, we go through the city to go other 60 kilometers to arrive at the caves.
 During the journey we appreciate the Cuesta del Chihuido and the Petrified Forest.
 Once we arrive, we start a medium level trek inside the cave, which lasts nearly 2 hours.
 We provide helmets and torches for this.
 We find stalactites and stalagmites inside the caves, as a product of water filtering during years and forming different shapes.
 Each centimeter of stalactites and stalagmites have been formed in more than 1300 years, this makes us think that Las Brujas Cave (The Witches Cave) is millions of years old.
 We finish our journey returning to Malargüe, after visiting the city, back to Mendoza.

 Note: It is recommended to be lightly dressed with trekking shoes and a jacket or sweater as there are 10º in the caves.
 Children over 5 and below 8 can access to the first section.
 Children below 5 years old´s access is forbidden to the caves.
+If you want to see other excursion options in Mendoza, click here: Tours in Mendoza.

 Day 5 - Visiting Mendoza Wineries: Malbec Wine Tradition